ember-learn/cli-guides/guides/appendix/windows.md

 as it decided to act on a package resulting in hard-to-debug race conditions.

 `npm` 3 is a nearly complete rewrite of `npm`, fixing both issues.
-Windows users of Ember CLI might want to make the switch to `npm` 3 to benefit from its flat module installation (solving most issues involving long path names) as well as its multi-stage installer.
+Windows users of ember-cli might want to make the switch to `npm` 3 to benefit from its flat module installation (solving most issues involving long path names) as well as its multi-stage installer.